-The gentle, rounded mountains of the Vosges, supported by deep forests, glacial lakes and a rolling pastureland seem perfectly intended for recreation: walking, cycling, skiing and parapenting.
 The region lies in eastern France, near its border with Germany, and extends along the west side of the Rhine valley in a north-north-east direction, roughly from Belfort to Saverne.

 All images © ATOUT FRANCE/Michel Laurent/CRT Lorraine